Christina-Karavida/Exploring-Monotonic-Reasoning-in-Neural-Natural-Language-Inference/dataset_creation/readme.md

-# MoRe Dataset Creation Pipeline
+# How to Generate the MoRe Dataset

-This directory contains the code used to construct the **Monotonicity Reasoning (MoRe) dataset** and generate the experimental splits used in this thesis.
+This directory contains the code used to construct the **Monotonicity Reasoning (MoRe) dataset** as well as generate the experimental splits used for the experiments of this thesis.

-The pipeline constructs the taxonomy, generates the natural language inference examples, and creates the experimental splits used to evaluate models under different generalization conditions.

-> **Note:** The generated datasets are not included in this repository due to their size.
-The data can be reproduced by running the provided generation code.
+> **Note:** The dataset and the experimental splits are not included in this repository due to their size.
+To generate MoRe and the experimental splits, run the designated cells in the `Dataset_Generation.ipynb` notebook.
+This will automatically generate all the data used in this work and save it in the `data/` folder.

 ---